 Yes, you generally need to submit a resume with your grad school application.
 A grad school resume is similar to a standard professional resume, but it has a specific focus: how your previous education and experience have prepared you to undertake advanced study.
 And like a professional resume, it should tell a compelling story about you.

-How do you go about writing a standout grad school resume?
-We asked two admissions experts from the University of Washington for their top tips.
+We asked two admissions experts from the University of Washington for their top tips about writing a grad school resume.
 Here’s what they shared.

 1. Put Your Education First